-I recently had fun debating with a colleague about Russia’s recent move to restrict the freedom’s of Jehovah’s Witnesses.
+Some time ago I had fun debating with a colleague about Russia’s move to restrict the freedom’s of Jehovah’s Witnesses.
 No western commentator approved the move.
 Everyone thought that this added to the examples of how Russia is lurching away from the West, is authoritarian, is evil, and so on.
 Even Trump lodged a protest.
-Now, while I happen to agree with Russia’s move (mostly–it’s hard to explain), I acknowledge that my position is far from a slam-dunk.
-In fact, my colleague and I agreed to have our sides in the debate be chosen at random.
-We both ended up arguing for the side opposite of our opinions, which added to the fun and lightened the mood of the occasion.
+Now, while I happen to agree with Russia’s move (or mostly agree), I acknowledge that my position is far from a slam-dunk.

 It seems impossible for us to imagine society working without more or less complete freedom of religion.
 But, every society up until quite recently, from ancient Egypt down through the Scientific Revolution, limited freedom of religion.
 Somehow their societies functioned just fine.
 Even here and now we restrict the liberties of Jehovah’s Witnesses in some ways, along with other religions.
 Would we give “freedom of religion” to satanists who sacrificed chickens next door?